Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/NPC's/Sabine Char.md

 Sabine uses at least two guns.
 The first is a slightly smaller one, holstered on her left hip, which can be fired one-handed.
 The other is a two-handed single-shot rifle for long-range use, often carried over her shoulder or strapped to her back.
 ## Personality
 While not blunt, Sabine doesn't keep things subtle when she can avoid it, preferring to have all cards on the table as soon as possible (evident on her first encounter with the [[Party]]).
 While sympathising with her targets on one hand, she has mentioned that the job has made her close off some of those emotional ties, as the job comes first.
 A job that she does mainly because she is good at it.

-[[Carmine Char|Carmine]] in particular did not trust Sabine for a long time during their time on [[Tezeder]], not completely incorrect.
-Though she promised to assist in the party's seach for [[Benjamin de Dragoness]], she wanted to see how things played out, as there still was a job she had to do for her client.
-In the end she did not interfere with Benjamin's encounter at Tezeder's Peak.
 # Biography
 Sabine mentioned knowing she and her brother were born in [[Dragoness Barony]] shortly after construction completed of the city walls.
 For reasons she did not know at the time, they were handed to [[Ingrid Solt]] while boarding a ship to [[Cape Rosa]] during a city-wide incident.
 No further recollection of this time is known, but Sabine does remember not enjoying her stay at the [[Hall of Anew]].
 After fleeing multiple times, the church eventually let her go willingly, resulting in Sabine having to take care of herself.
 Several oddjobs down the line, she landed a job as Bounty Huntress, which she appeared to be quite good at and continues to do to this day, currently working for a client in [[Ayhwen Town]] - from whom she was granted her unique firearms.